 Equity threshold (IMF norm) ≥ 10 % < 10 %

-Time horizon Long-term Short-to-medium term
+Time horizon Long-term Short-to-medium

 Reversibility Difficult, costly Easy, instant